 (3) PROCEEDINGS.

 Civil Proceedings.
 Pursuant to the provisions of Wis.
-Stats. § 66.14, Wis.
-Stats., an action for violation of this Code is deemed a civil action.
+Stat. § 66.14, an action for violation of this Code is deemed a civil action.
 Accordingly, Wis.
 Stats. §801-847, shall apply where applicable.

 Town Attorney.
 The town attorney may, in the town attorney’s discretion, commence legal action or proceedings and may proceed pursuant to the proceedings outlined in Wis.
-Stat. §66.119, 66.12 or 778.10, or pursuant to the issuance of a summons and complaint.
+Stat. §§ 66.119, 66.12 or 778.10, or pursuant to the issuance of a summons and complaint.

 Citations.
 Requests for necessary citations may be directed by the Town Board for approval.

 Special Inspection Warrants.
 The provisions of Wis.
-Stat. § 66.122 and 66.123, shall govern the issuance of all special inspection warrants.
+Stat. §§ 66.122 and 66.123, shall govern the issuance of all special inspection warrants.

 Statute of limitations.
 Pursuant to Wis.
-Stat.
-893.93(2)(b), any action to recover a forfeiture or penalty imposed by Code or regulation, when no other limitation is prescribed by law, shall be commenced within two years of the violation.
+Stat. § 893.93(2)(b), any action to recover a forfeiture or penalty imposed by Code or regulation, when no other limitation is prescribed by law, shall be commenced within two years of the violation.
 In those situations in which there occurs a continuing violation in existence for more than two years prior to the issuance of the complaint and wherein each day the violation exists continues to constitute a separate offense, no penalty may be imposed for each day of violation occurring more than two years prior to the commencement of the action; a penalty may be imposed, however, for each day of violation occurring within the two year period prior to the issuance of the complaint.